NEWAGE-Labs/nal.docs/docs/SOPs/Software and Computers/MkDocs.md

 ## Purpose and Scope

 The purpose of this procedure is to explain how to ultilize the [Command Line Utility](#command-line-utility) known as "MkDocs" for documentation.
-It is a [Python](./Python.md)-based application that compiles [Markdown](./Markdown.md) and [TeX](./TeX.md) syntax to generate simple and effeciently formatted web-based documents.
+It is a [Python](./Python.md)-based application that compiles [Markdown](./Markdown.md) and [TeX](./TeX.md) syntax to generate simple and efficiently formatted web-based documents.
 It also has the capability of publishing documents directly to [Github Pages](./GitHub.md)

 ## Terms and Definitions